RMLio/prov4itdata-web-app/docs/REPORT.md

 However, such efforts — being hard-coded — miss transparency and interoperability.
 On the one hand, when data is transferred between services, there is no trust in whether this transfer was of high quality.
-Assessment would require reviewing the source code, as data provenance is unavailable.
+To assess the transfer's quality, assessment would require reviewing the source code, as data provenance is unavailable.
-On the other hand, complying to this hard-coded platform requires development effort to create custom data models.
+On the other hand, complying with this hard-coded platform requires development effort to create custom data models.
 Existing interoperability standards are neglected.

-In PROV4ITDaTa, we create a solution that is fully transparent and has fine-grained configuration to improve interoperability with other data models.
+In PROV4ITDaTa, we create a solution that is fully transparent and has a fine-grained configuration to improve interoperability with other data models.
 Furthermore, the intermediate dataset generated from the source data and its provenance are [FAIR] resources.
 To achieve this, we will exploit and advance the existing open-source tools [RML.io] and [Comunica] and show its extensibility by directly applying it to the [Solid] ecosystem.